shopnilsazal/rafiqul.dev/src/content/posts/fastapi-deconstructed/index.md

 You can find the slide here: https://github.com/shopnilsazal/fastapi-deconstructed

-**Note:** Read this post in light mode for better visibility of the diagrams.

 ---

 FastAPI has quickly become one of the go-to frameworks for Python developers who need high performance and developer-friendly API frameworks.
 With support for asynchronous programming, dependency injection, and automatic OpenAPI documentation, FastAPI stands out for its speed and ease of use.
-This post will break down the core components of FastAPI, detailing how each part—from ASGI and Uvicorn to Starlette and Pydantic—works together to create a robust, modern web framework.
+This post will break down the core components of FastAPI, detailing how each part from ASGI and Uvicorn to Starlette and Pydantic works together to create a robust, modern web framework.

 ### Hello World